Roasted cabbage is crispy and flavorful. It's so easy to make and ready in just 40 minutes.

 Ingredients

 - Green cabbage.
-You can use purple cabbage if you wish.
+You can use red cabbage if you wish.
+It works just as well as green.

 - To season: Kosher salt, garlic powder, and red pepper flakes.
 I prefer garlic powder to fresh minced garlic because it coats the cabbage more evenly.